KCaldeira/coin_bgc/CONTINUATION.md

 ## Key Advantages of Current Implementation

-1. **Complete Functionality**: All three analysis steps fully implemented and tested
+1. **Complete Functionality**: Steps 1-2 fully implemented and tested
 2. **Modular Architecture**: Clean separation of concerns with step-specific modules
 3. **Parameter Inheritance**: Automatic loading and use of previous step results
 4. **CO2 Integration**: Full support for historical and future CO2 concentrations